 - Focusing on one task at a time instead of multitasking.

 - Taking regular breaks to refresh your mind and body.

 - Learning to delegate work to other people on your team.

-You can also access plenty of applications that can help you manage time more effectively.
+You can also access plenty of applications that can help data engineers to manage their time more effectively.
 Top apps include:

-- RescueTime, which tracks how you spend your time online so can spot websites that you might want to block while you work.
+- RescueTime, which provides real-time tracking to show how you spend your time online so can spot websites that you might want to block while you work